Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 They claim they've lost faith in the country.

-They don't have any ability because of education, I guess, any ability to actually tie what has happened in this country to specific policies that have created it.
+They don't have any ability, because of education, I guess, any ability to actually tie what has happened in this country to specific policies that have created it.

 What's happening in this country is not the natural evolution of the human condition.

-What has happened in this country is social architecture and economic architecture implemented, written and implemented by the Democrat Party and the American left.
+What has happened in this country is social architecture and economic architecture implemented, written, and implemented by the Democrat Party and the American left.

 And now that it's failed, and now that 90, nearly 94 million Americans are not working, but they are all eating, so why do they have to work?

-Now all of a sudden it's time to criticize America.
+Now, all of a sudden, it's time to criticize America.

 Poor guy writing this has no clue that it's his own policy beliefs that have created the problem.

-As these people believe their good intentions, that's all that matters.
+Because these people believe their good intentions, that's all that matters.

 They want to help.